 Also, we just got our merit badge in French.

 So we decided to combine this trendy pair and offer you some of-the-moment PicMonkey inspo: your very own printable patches, made with our new graphics.
-Here’s how to use PicMonkey overlays to make custom patches you can put on jackets, hats, tote bags, dresses, and even shoes.
+Here’s how to use PicMonkey graphics to make custom patches you can put on jackets, hats, tote bags, dresses, and even shoes.

 Next, get designing.
-At its most basic, this involves a background color, overlay, and line of text—and that’s really all you need!
+At its most basic, this involves a background color, graphic, and line of text—and that’s really all you need!
 If you’d like some guidance, learn more about creating simple graphics over here.

 Once you have your design, here are a few of our favorite ways to get a cool patch shape: